 Its been announced today by the Texas Advanced Computing Center (TACC) and University of Texas that they are currently creating a 10-Petaflop supercomputer named Stampede that will be equipped with Intel’s 50-core processors capable of 10-Petaflop (or 10,000 trillion operations per second).

 Also inside will be an Intel chip design codenamed “Knights Corner,” which will house more than 50 processor cores, providing 8 petaflops of performance.
+This chip is part of Intel’s Many Integrated Core (MIC) architecture, which is designed to deliver high performance for highly parallel applications.
+The Knights Corner processors are particularly well-suited for tasks that require massive computational power, such as simulations in physics, climate modeling, and complex financial calculations.

-Additionally, Stampede will offer 128 next-generation NVIDIA graphics processing units (GPUs) for remote visualization, 16 Dell servers with 1 terabyte of shared memory and 2 GPUs each for large data analysis, and a high-performance Lustre file system for data-intensive computing
+Additionally, Stampede will offer 128 next-generation NVIDIA graphics processing units (GPUs) for remote visualization.
+These GPUs will enable researchers to visualize complex data sets in real-time, which is crucial for fields like medical research, where understanding the structure of proteins can lead to breakthroughs in drug development.
+The inclusion of 16 Dell servers with 1 terabyte of shared memory and 2 GPUs each will further enhance its capability for large data analysis, making it a versatile tool for a wide range of scientific inquiries.

 Altogether, Stampede will have a peak performance of 10 petaflops, 272 terabytes (272,000 gigabytes) of total memory, and 14 petabytes (14 million gigabytes) of disk storage.
+To put this into perspective, 14 petabytes of storage is equivalent to about 700,000 Blu-ray discs.
+This immense storage capacity will allow researchers to store and analyze vast amounts of data, facilitating breakthroughs in various scientific fields.

-Source: TACC : Hot Hardware
+Source: : Hot Hardware

 Latest Geeky Gadgets Deals